 Starting nursery is going to be daunting for you and your child but there are ways to ease the separation anxiety – here are 10 questions to ask your child’s key person

 It can be a daunting process sending your child off to nursery.
-And you’ll likely have concerns over what and how your child is doing while they are away from you.
+You’ll likely have concerns over what and how your child is doing while they are away from you.
 But luckily there is a framework in place to help put your mind at ease.
+And we’ve put together these 10 questions to ask a key person at nursery to ensure you have the right information about your child’s progress.

 The Early Years Foundation Stage (EYFS) sets standards for learning, development and care of your child from birth to 5-years-old.
 It takes into consideration all aspects of development from communication and language, to literacy, mathematics and personal, social and emotional skills.